nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     Figure 6: Error for invalid input
     <br>

+    Your command should not pass through as you are not allowed to add an existing item with max quantity and metric.

    *Note: If you want to edit the maximum quantity or metric of an existing item, refer to [edit](#edit) feature*

 5. Repeat step 1 and 2 above but with the command: `add-i n/DUCK q/10 s/NTUC t/perishable`.
-Notice that you
-are adding to an existing `item` DUCK which was just added.
-Furthermore, a new tag of perishable should also appear.
    You can refer to Figure 7 for the expected result:
     <br>

     ![add-i_step3](images/add-i_eg1.3.PNG)
     <br>

     Figure 7: Successfully added quantity with new tag

+    Notice that you
+    are adding to an existing `item` DUCK which was just added.
+A new tag of perishable should also appear.

 <div markdown="span" class="alert alert-primary">:bulb:**Tip:** <br>